hades/hades.github.io/_posts/2010-12-02-your-own-git-hosting-gitolite.md

 ---
 layout: post
-title: "Your OWn Git Hosting: Gitolite"
+title: "Your Own Git Hosting: Gitolite"
 ---
 So, let's start with setting up [gitolite](https://github.com/sitaramc/gitolite) to host your repositories and